-Drain all water tanks, lines, and pumps to prevent freeze damage.
+Drain all water tanks, hoses, filters and pumps to prevent freeze damage.
 The fresh water system may be drained by running any faucet until the tank is empty.
-When empty turn the water pump off to prevent damage.
+When empty, turn the water pump off to prevent damage.
+Remove the filter on the freshwater pump inlet, remove any water and reinstall.
 Residual water will not damage the tank.
 If desired, the fresh water system may have a non-toxic antifreeze for potable water systems added.
-To drain other lines, close seacocks and run the pumps until the lines are dry.
+To drain other systems, close seacocks and run the pumps until the lines are dry.
 Open the seacocks after lines are dry.
 Draining will help prevent water stagnation in warmer climates.